mathesar-foundation/mathesar-wiki/team/responsibilities/repo-admin.md

   - Personally follow up with the assignees if there hasn't been any activity on it from the last 3-4 working days.
     - If it's a core team member, you can reach out via Matrix.
     - If it's a non-core team member, you can tag and ask for an update using the PR comments.
-  - What happens when a non-core team member does not reply for more than a week? _TODO ask Kriti_
+  - When a non-core team member does not reply for more than a week, check with the core team reviewer.
+If she is comfortable with moving the PR forward and merging it then assign the corresponding issue to her otherwise close the PR.
 - For the rest of the notifications, if it's about an issue

   Make sure to read the issue description and the recent conversation on it before moving to the next steps.